 -Can you build a structure to withstand an earthquake?
 No, those are not quite as common here.
 But you can still test your structure on the “vibrating” plates.

 -Can you tackle old-fashioned games?
-Can you toss the ball on a string into the attached wooden cup?
-Can you make a whirli-gig?
+How about are you able to toss the ball on a string into the attached wooden cup?
+Do you know how to make a whirli-gig?
 Can you make the spinner keep twirling around?

--Can you make your own picture collage?
+-Are you able to make your own picture collage?
 My daughter really enjoyed that project.

 -Can you write your own Nebraska poem?

--Can you write a postcard from Nebraska?
+-Are you able to write a postcard from Nebraska?
 Okay, that is not exactly a challenge, but that is a fun project.